Jolina Magdangal

-Early life
+Early life and background

 Maria Jolina Perez Magdangal was born on November 6, 1978 in Quezon City to Jun Magdangal and Paulette Perez.
-Her father worked in the marketing and public relations departments of San Miguel Corporation for 21 years before resigning in 1993 to manage Magdangal's career.
+Her father worked in the marketing and public relations departments of San Miguel Corporation for two decades before resigning in 1993 to manage Magdangal's career.
 Her mother worked at the credit section of the Land Bank of the Philippines before handling the finance department of Magdangal's enterprises.
 Magdangal has two siblings, elder sister Melanie and younger brother Jonathan.

 After high school at Colegio de San Lorenzo in Quezon City, Magdangal attended a theater-arts course at the University of the Philippines which was cut short when AMA Computer University offered her a scholarship in Computer Science.